 From the ashes of the devastating bushfires, the Port Macquarie Koala Hospital is now eyeing a much brighter future.

-Following a breathtaking $7.9m online fundraising effort, the koala hospital has been able to fast-track plans to build a state-of-the-art wild koala breeding facility.
+Following a breathtaking $7.9m fundraising effort through its gofundme platform, the koala hospital has been able to bring forward a 5-10 year plan to build a state-of-the-art wild koala breeding facility.

 The 11-member Koala Conservation Australian Inc, the board that oversees operations and future direction of the koala hospital, is responsible for appropriately directing the funding.

-Spokesperson Sue Ashton says she is still stunned at the level of donations.
+Spokesperson Sue Ashton says she is still stunned at the level of donations achieved through the platform.

 "You know, our original target was $25,000," she said.
 "A member of the public gave us the idea, and our own website was not coping with the level of interest from around the world at the peak of the fires in October and November.

-"By the end of November we had already reached $1 million in donations which would adequately cover the water drinking stations.
+"By the end of November we had already reached $1m in donations which would adequately cover the water drinking stations.

 "So we set a second purpose and that was to build the koala breeding facility.